Quick Links

 For Patients

-Ice is a staple for many people everywhere, and although it may seem harmless, eating or craving ice could be a sign of many things and not just an indicator of your hunger.
+Ice is a staple for many people everywhere, and although it may seem harmless, eating or craving ice could be a sign of many underlying conditions and not just an indicator of your hunger.

-The short answer is, yes!
-Many people all over the world crave ice.
-Reasons for their cravings may defer, but it is very common.
-There can be several underlying factors as to why someone craves ice and we will go through some of them in this blog.
+The short answer is yes!
+Ice cravings, known as pagophagia, are experienced by many people worldwide.
+There can be several underlying factors as to why someone craves ice, and we will go through some of them in this blog.

 Therefore, those who crave ice are usually suspected of having iron-deficiency anemia or Pica.
 One can get checked for iron deficiency through a simple blood test.

-Eating ice may seem to be harmless, it’s just frozen water, right?
-However, eating ice does have its fair share of consequences.
+Eating ice may seem harmless; it’s just frozen water, right?
+However, eating ice does have its fair share of consequences for your health.

 Please note that these services are not intended for any emergency medical situations.
 If you are having a life-threatening or serious condition that may require hospitalization, including, but not limited to, high-grade fever; low or high blood pressure; active serious infection, including, but not limited to, COVID; chest pain; shortness of breath; severe pain; or stroke-like symptoms, please call 911 immediately or go to a nearby emergency center as quickly as possible.